Ciprofloxacin in Brief

 - Ciprofloxacin may delay the fracture healing 25.

-The research data suggest that use of ciprofloxacin during early
+The experimental research suggests that use of ciprofloxacin during early

-fracture repair may compromise the clinical course of fracture-healing.
+fracture repair may compromise the process of fracture-healing.

 Mode of action